Calvin-LL/zmk-layer-listener/README.md

-# zmk-layer-listeners
+# zmk-listeners

-ZMK module to invoke certain behaviors on layer enter/leave.
+ZMK module to invoke behaviors on certain events.

 ## Usage